makovalab-psu/nonBKinetics/README.md

 ##Somatic mutations from The Cancer Genome Atlas.
 bash_somatic.sh script and its dependencies

-##Estimation of falsely reported errors due to misalignment
+##Estimation of falsely reported errors due to misalignment.
 (Bob to fill this in)

-##Impact of different aligners on calling sequencing errors
+##Impact of different aligners on calling sequencing errors.
 (Bob to fill this in)

 ##Comparison of errors and variants between motifs and motif-free regions.